shakfu/py-js/README.md

 ## TODO

+- [ ] make test between test_translate and test_py2 which includes references to a the struct which is missing in the former
 - [ ] enhance `py_anything` method to eval if identifier exists in ns and is not callable
 - [ ] Add file location feature (try pkg/examples/scripts then absolute paths)
 ```c